akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 node or recovers after a crash, it will recreate all the entities which were previously running in that `Shard`.

-To permanently stop entities sent a `ClusterSharding.Passivate` to the
+To permanently stop entities send a `ClusterSharding.Passivate` to the
 @scala[`ActorRef[ShardCommand]`]@java[`ActorRef<ShardCommand>`] that was passed in to the factory method when creating the entity.
 Otherwise, the entity will be automatically restarted after the entity restart backoff specified in the configuration.